kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                fmt.Sprintf("geth attach data/geth.ipc --exec admin.nodeInfo.enr"),
             })
             if err != nil {
-               return "", stacktrace.Propagate(err, "Executing command returned an error with logs: %+v", string(*logOutput)) }
+               return "", stacktrace.Propagate(err, "Executing command returned an error: %v", err.Error()) }
-            if exitCode != execCommandSuccessExitCode {
+            if exitCode != 0 {
                return "", stacktrace.NewError("Executing command returned an failing exit code with logs: %+v", string(*logOutput))
             }
             ```
             1. Cast the logout value, receive for the command, to an string which contains the bootnode's ENR address
       1. Start the remaining nodes with the help of the bootnode
          1. Add the first node
             1. Implements the `services.ContainerCreationConfig` object
-               1. Load the following statics files:`genesis.json` and `password.txt` using the IDs previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder
+               1. Load file `genesis.json` using the ID previously set in the `Configure` method, with the `WithStaticFiles()` method of the builder
                1. Set ports `8545` with `tcp` protocol and port `30303` with `tcp` and `udp` protocol, using the `WithUsedPorts()` method of the builder
             1. Implements the anonymous function that returns the `services.ContainerRunConfig` object
                1. Use the `services.NewContainerRunConfigBuilder()` function in order to create the `services.ContainerRunConfig` object to return
                   1. Get the filepath of `genesis.json` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
-                  1. Get the filepath of `password.txt` file using the `staticFileFilepaths` map that the anonymous function receives as a parameter
                   1. Create the entrypoint that contains the command to execute the Ethereum node into the container
                      1. Write the command to init the genesis block
                         1. Set `datadir` value